angus-ai/angus-doc/sdk/restful/index.rst

 Angus.ai provides a "resource oriented" API.
 Each asset is represented as a resource available at an URL.
-Currently, most of Angus.ai resources have only a json representation, that means when you get a resource (with HTTP **GET**) from Angus.ai you can only specify the value ``application/json`` for the HTTP Header ``Accept``.
+Currently, most of Angus.ai resources have only a JSON representation, that means when you get a resource (with HTTP **GET**) from Angus.ai you can only specify the value ``application/json`` for the HTTP Header ``Accept``.
-Then the response body is a json object (dictionary)
+Then the response body is a JSON object (dictionary)

 We can request the list of available services again: